ofperez-TheOwl/alx-system_engineering-devops/0x01-shell_permissions/README.md

-12-directory_permissions creates a directory with 751 permission 13-change_group changes the owner group of file hello to "school" 10-mirror_permissions sets the mode of file hello to the same as olleh
+12-directory_permissions creates a directory with 751 permission 13-change_group changes the owner group of file hello to "school" 10-mirror_permissions sets the mode of file hello to the same as olleh 11-directories_permissions adds execute permission to all directory inside of current directory